 BBQ Side Dish Recipes by John Whaite

-This summer we’re celebrating inspired outdoor spaces and creating moments to wax lyrical about from our own homes.
+This month we’re celebrating inspired outdoor spaces and creating moments to wax lyrical about from our own homes.
 As part of this celebration we’ve partnered with TV chef John Whaite to bring you fresh and fragrant summer recipes which can be enjoyed in the comfort of your own garden.

 I think BBQs can often get a little over complicated.
 People tend to panic and make a million and one things, treating it like some sort of tapas.
 If you take all of that confusion out of the equation, and just consider it as an outdoor dinner, it gets simpler.